Aerial view of Split and Diocletian's Palace

 Peristyle Square

-Old Town & Beyond
+Old Town and beyond

 Explore the historic streets and natural escapes surrounding the palace